Google-Developers-Sohag/Alarm-To-Service/README.md

-# Work-To-Service
+# Alarm-To-Service

-A basic utility api for simple and advanced use-cases of android WorkManager of jetpack compose bounded with core android services and java threads for optimized workflow.
+A basic utility api for simple and advanced use-cases.